iip-ecosphere/platform/platform/securityDataProtection/security.services.kodex/README.md

 ## Missing

-The implementation (this is currently just a template).
+The implementation (this is currently just the start of the integration).

+## Issues

+* AGPL (Andreas will provide a paragraph on using AGPL binaries)